Modern-Treasury/modern-treasury-go/README.md

 // You can `Unmarshal` the JSON into a struct as needed custom := struct{A string, B int64}{}
-json.Unmarshal(body, &custom)
+json.Unmarshal([]byte(body), &custom)
 ```

 ### RequestOptions

-This library uses the functional options pattern. `RequestOptions` are closures
+This library uses the functional options pattern.
+Functions defined in the
+`option` package return a `RequestOption`, which is a closure that mutates a
-that mutate a `RequestConfig`.
-These options can be supplied to the client or
+`RequestConfig`.
+These options can be supplied to the client or at individual
-at individual requests, and they will cascade appropriately.
+requests, and they will cascade appropriately.

 At each request, these closures will be run in the order that they are
 supplied, after the defaults for that particular request.